Advanced

 • Reserve-backed stablecoins like USDC and USDT are usually more stable because they have transparent backing and regular checks.

-If you hold or use them for payments, you've probably heard this: one stablecoin equals one dollar, always.
+If you hold or use them for payments, you've probably heard this: one stablecoin equals one dollar.

 So… is that actually true?

-Short answer: no. Stablecoins try to stay stable, but they can , trading below their target price.
-Knowing why this happens, and which ones are riskier, helps you decide where your money belongs.
+Short answer: no. Stablecoins can and trade below their target price.
+Knowing why this happens helps you decide where your money belongs.

-This guide will explain how stablecoins work, what causes them to lose their value, and why some are much safer than others and how KAST decides what stablecoins to support.
+This guide explains how stablecoins work, what causes depegs, and why some designs are safer than others.

 What Are Stablecoins?

-Stablecoins are cryptocurrencies designed to hold a steady value relative to another asset, usually the US dollar.
+Stablecoins are designed to hold a steady value relative to another asset, usually the US dollar.

 Stable is the goal.
 The work is getting there.